-They come in so many shapes and sizes - my personal favourite being the red eyed leaf followed closely (extremely closely in fact) by the Strawberry Poison Dart.
-I would really love one day to be able to trek all over the world and find them for myself in their natural habitats.
+They come in so many shapes and sizes - my personal favourite being the red eyed leaf followed closely (extremely closely in fact) by the Strawberry Poison Dart. (more info on Dart frogs here) I would really love one day to be able to trek all over the world and find them for myself in their natural habitats.

 For now though, I am having to be content with fuelling my passion for these creatures by creating a website, and filling it with as much stuff as I can about them.
 I hope you find it nice and come back again and again!

 We take these creatures for granted, but did you know that they are currently under threat worldwide?
 It is a sad fact that they are losing their habitats.
 Pollution plays a huge part in their declining numbers and there is a deadly parasitic fungus known as amphibian chytrid - a serious threat to the wellbeing and survival of these ancient creatures.
 The disease is spread by direct contact between frogs and tadpoles, or through infected water, and as the disease does not instantly kill the frogs, they can travel to other areas with other frogs and pass the disease on that way.
 The disease produces spores which are absorbed through the skin of frogs and this makes them unhealthy and then direct contact with other frogs means the disease can spread quickly.
 It has wiped out massive amounts of frogs so far and is a huge problem for the frog population.
 The first cases of the disease are thought to have originated from Africa.
 The fungus responsible is known at Batrachochitrium Dendrobatidis.

 My website aims to share what I have learned about many different species that can be found in the wild, and also advice on how to keep some of them as pets at home.

 So what can YOU do to help in ensuring that they survive today?